 - Leadership Rating (LR).
 Used for Leadership Checks (3.43).
 May also be compared against other Leaders' LRs or against a certain required value, which may allow or prevent certain actions, or provide die roll modifiers for some action.
 High numbers are better. - Strategy Rating (SR).
 Only Admirals have SRs.
 In general terms, SRs function like LRs, but they are used for 'strategic' or 'administrative' functions. - Control Rating (CR).
-Indicates how many Squadrons may be Subordinated to a Formation without penalty.
+Used in combination with Flotilla CRs to determine how many Squadrons may be Assigned to a Formation without penalty.
 See 3.44. - Personality.
 Personality is marked as ONE (1) of FOUR (4) possible groupings of pips.
 Single pips are always good and double pips are always bad (though they may still be useful in some circumstances).
 Personality may affect the performance of the forces a Leader Controls in a number of ways. - Rank.
 Shown as an alphabetic code.
 Use this code, rather than his Name, to determine a Leader's game Rank.

-The effects of these ratings are described throughout the rules, as needed, and/or are found on the various charts and tables.
+3.431 The effects of these ratings are described throughout the rules, as needed, and/or are found on the various charts and tables.
 A summary can be found on the Leadership Summary Chart.